TZstatsADS/Fall2018-Proj3-Sec1-grp8/README.md

   + Qiaqia, Sun: Finished the Neural Network model's implementation and presented group's result.
   + Zhangyang, Xu: Finished the Xgboost model's implementation and the readme file.
   + Huiyu, Zhang: Finished the super resolution part and baseline model's implementation.
   + All memebers took part in group's discussion and brain storming.
 All members prepared the slides of presentation.
+All team members contributed to the GitHub repository and prepared the presentation.
+All team members approve our work presented in our GitHub repository including this contribution statement

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.